-&lt;sup>19One reason why women historically have done most of the child-rearing is their ability to breast-feed and the fact that high-quality breast milk substitutes were developed only in the mid twentieth century, as documented in Albanesi and Olivetti (2007).
+19. One reason that women historically have done most of the child rearing is their ability to breast-feed and the fact that high-quality breast milk substitutes were developed only in the mid-twentieth century, as documented in Albanesi and Olivetti (2007).

 The elasticity parameter $\theta$ in the production function for human capital plays an important role in our analysis.
-In particular, $\theta$ pins down the return to education, i.e., the percentage increase in children's earnings for a given increase in education time $e_m$ or $e_f$ .
+In particular, $\theta$ pins down the return to education, that is, the percentage increase in children's earnings for a given increase in education time $e_m$ or $e_f$ .
 We will see below that the level of $\theta$ is a key determinant of men's incentives for granting women's rights.

-3.2 Determination of Economic Choices
+III.B.
+Determination of Economic Choices

-Decision-making in a household depends on the political regime.
+Decision making in a household depends on the political regime.
 Under either political regime, the current generation sets only current economic choices.
 That is, there is no possibility of committing future family members to particular decisions.
 There are two possible political regimes.
 Under the patriarchy regime, men make all decisions.
-Economic choices therefore are determined by maximizing male utility:
+Economic choices therefore are determined by maximizing male utility, where the maximization is subject to the constraints (2) to (5) above.
+In the alternative regime, decisions are made through efficient bargaining between the husband and the wife with equal weights.
+We call this the empowerment regime.
+Under this

-$$\{c_m, c_f, n, e_m, e_f\} = \operatorname{argmax} \{U_m(c_m, c_f, n, U'm, U'f)\},$$ (6)
+(6) $$\{c_m, c_f, n, e_m, e_f\} = \operatorname{argmax}\{U_m(c_m, c_f, n, U'm, U'f)\},\$$